AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/dialog.md

 ## Methods {#dialog_methods}

-Magento customized dropdownDialog widget has default [jQuery UI Dialog widget] methods, though some of them are customized.
+The customized dropdownDialog widget has default [jQuery UI Dialog widget] methods, though some of them are customized.

 Customized public methods: